 Pediatric asthma treatment: Helping children with asthma breathe more easily

 At Children’s Minnesota we know pediatric asthma is complicated and our experienced staff is devoted to helping children and their families understand and control asthma.
-At our pediatric asthma clinic and primary care clinics, we work closely with families and children to come up with a treatment plan that works.
+At our primary care clinics, we work closely with families and children to come up with a treatment plan that works.
 So your child can get back to being a kid.

 Asthma is a chronic lung disease with episodes or flare-ups that come and go.
 Symptoms may include: